The Matlock Therapy Centre

 4 Lime Grove Walk

-Tina is a passionate and dedicated therapist who works within 'The Matlock Therapy Centre' which is set in the centre of Matlock Derbyshire.
+I work from 'The Matlock Therapy Centre' which is set in the centre of Matlock Derbyshire.
 The centre offers a warm and professional environment and has a reception desk and waiting room.
 There is street parking in the neighbourhood area and a 2 minute walk to a car park, Matlock train station is a 5 minute walk away.

 Training, qualifications & experience